Liberal Democrats Overseas Team

 Hauwa Usman: Secretary and Diversity Officer

-I have a lot of years of experience to offer with the Lib Dems and the Executive of Lib Dems in Europe.
+I have over 5 years of experience to offer which was gained from being very active with the Lib Dems UK, Lib Dems in Europe Exec and Brussels & Europe Lib Dems Exec.
 I joined the UK Lib Dems after being inspired by active members who impressed me with their endless drive and ambition to achieve a better society and country for themselves and their family - a country they can be proud of and want to live in.

 I have been politically active since 2014 with the Lib Dems.
 I campaigned actively during the 2015 and 2017 UK general elections, and also during the 2016 UK/EU Referendum.